-KiwiBuild is aiming to build 1,000 homes in the year to June 2019, 5,000 the year after, 10,000 in the year to June 2020, and 12,000 every year after that.
+KiwiBuild is aiming to build 1,000 homes in the year to June 2019, 5,000 by June 2020, 10,000 by June 2021, and 12,000 every year after that.
 We’re working with iwi, councils, and the private sector to transform the building and housing sector and help hardworking Kiwis get their foot on the property ladder.

 We've answered some common questions here, to help you figure out what KiwiBuild means for you and your family.